 - solar energy farm business plan

-Solar Energy Power Growth:
+Solar Energy Power Growth: Facts

 By 2016, the solar energy market in North America will be at 5.1 GW of annual installations with an estimated market size of $14.8 billion.
-The growth of North America is led by the U.S.; where both photovoltaic (PV) and concentrated solarthermal (CST/CSP) solar power technologies are getting investments.
+The growth of North America is led by the U.S.; where both photovoltaic (PV) and concentrated solar thermal (CST/CSP) solar power technologies are getting investments.

-Future Scope of solar energy in india
+Future Scope of solar energy in India

-solar energy business opportunities in india – Solar power in India is a fast developing industry, with a cumulative installed grid connected solar power capacity of 8,062 MW (8 GW) as of 31 July 2016, In January 2015 the Indian government significantly expanded its solar plans, targeting US$100 billion of investment and 100 GW of solar capacity (including 40 GW from rooftop solar) by 2022.
+solar energy business opportunities in India – Solar power in India is a fast developing industry, with a cumulative installed grid connected solar power capacity of 8,062 MW (8 GW) as of 31 July 2016, In January 2015 the Indian government significantly expanded its solar plans, targeting US$100 billion of investment and 100 GW of solar capacity (including 40 GW from rooftop solar) by 2022.
 Large scale solar power deployment began only as recently as 2010,

 yet the ambitious targets would see India installing more than double that achieved by world leaders China or Germany in all of the period up to 2015 year end.

 India is ranked number one in terms of solar electricity production per watt installed, with an insolation of 1700 to 1900 kilowatt hours per kilowatt peak (kWh/KWp).
 On 16 May 2011, India’s first solar power project (with a capacity of 5 MW) was registered under the Clean Development Mechanism.
 The project is in Sivagangai Village, Sivaganga district, Tamil Nadu.
 India saw a sudden rise in use of solar electricity in 2010 when 25.1 MW was added to the grid, and the trend accelerated when 468.3 MW was added in 2011.

 lets start – It is reported that out of 1.4 billion people in the world who have no access to electricity, India accounts for over 300 million, residing mostly in villages.